 For the past eight years, twice a year, I go through my closet and my daughters’ closets, and find clothing that we haven’t worn in awhile.
-The goal is consigning clothes.
-I’ll do this in one of two ways:
+The goal is consigning clothes to declutter and make extra cash to spend on gifts or to pay bills.
+In the regular times, I would consign our clothes in one of two ways:

 First, I’ll try a local consignment shop.

 Next, if that doesn’t pay off–as in cash in my pocket–I’ll “consign” our clothes by selling them online.
 I’ve mostly used eBay but I’ve recently expanded to selling on Poshmark, too.
 (If you sign up, use my code SUDDENLYFRUGAL; you’ll get $5 to spend and so will I!)

 - You can make money on clothes you’re not wearing anymore (and get new clothes that you WILL wear).